 Remember, don't be an arrogant little bi*ch, if you clearly shouldn't be playing as Tryndamere then don't!
 If you get countered, you'll most likely lose your lane, and it could cost you the match as well.

 *Read the abilities for help in your laning phase.*

-A general item to choose is Boots of Speed, which will be your best choice against those who have a series of skill shots and/or just for having extra personal mobility.
+A general item to choose is Boots, which will be your best choice against those who have a series of skill shots and/or just for having extra personal mobility.
 If your top lane opponent is Attack Damage based, then you may want to get Cloth Armor.
 I highly recommend playing Tryndamere as solo top lane, in which case Wriggle's Lantern is almost always prime for lane sustain.
 What's also good about Wriggle's Lantern is the ward that it provides to grant vision for aiding against ganks.

 Choosing The Right Boots

 These will aid with your Wriggle's Lantern procs early game to help you farm up creep score.